srinivassaitangudu/helpers1/docs/work_organization/ck.github_projects_process.reference.md

 - Open Asana and create a new project
   - The naming convention is `Proj - <<project name>>`
   - The Asana project is used to
-    - Track non-technical issues (i.e., track work that doesn’t easily map in terms of coding)
+    - Track non-technical issues (i.e., track work that doesn't easily map in terms of coding)
-    - To track the project at higher level than GH (e.g., in terms of Asana tasks that are EPICs)
+    - To track the project at higher level than GH
   - The Asana board is typically used by the project Team leader to communicate status to the other departments and Team leaders
-  - E.g., on Asana we can do high level planning in terms of broad EPICs and as place-holder for work that is not ready yet to be filed, similar to what we do with Google Docs
+  - E.g., on Asana we can do high level planning and track work that is not ready yet to be filed as GH Issues, similar to what we do with Google Docs
-  - TODO(Juraj): not sure what all of the steps for Asana include

-- In general there is not a clear cut distinction between what goes in GH Project, GH Epics, GH Issues, Asana tasks, Google Docs planning
+- In general there is not a clear cut distinction between what goes in GH Project, GH Issues, Asana tasks, Google Docs planning
-  - We agree that a GH Project includes many GH Epics and GH Issues
+  - We agree that a GH Project includes many GH Issues
   - We agree that things can go in GH Project or in Asana tasks or in a Google Doc planning docs
   - We let people a bit of flexibility to do things however they are more comfortable
-  - E.g., GP likes Google Docs to sketch out a project and track issues, Asana to track at high-level, and one Isssue per "feature" when the Issue is ready to be executed
+  - E.g., GP likes Google Docs to sketch out a project and track issues, Asana to track at high-level, and one Issue per "feature" when the Issue is ready to be executed

 ### Special types of project